 A Senior Fellow at the Schuster Institute for Investigative Journalism, Erin Siegal McIntyre is an independent journalist based on the U.S-Mexico border in Tijuana, Mexico.
-Her work currently focuses on the intersections and collisions of human rights, immigration policy, and border issues.
-She writes, reports, produces, and consults for a variety of news media outlets and publications.
+Her work currently focuses on the intersections of human rights, immigration policy, and border issues.
+She writes, reports, produces, and consults for a variety of media outlets and publications.